wuyichen24/system-design-knowledge/patterns/configuration_patterns/External_Configuration_Store.md

 ## Pros & Cons
 ### Pros
-- Centralize all the configuration properties to one place.
+- Centralizes all the configuration properties to one place.
    - Easier management.
+- The configuration properties can be shared across applications and application instances.
 - Hot reload: The configuration properties can be refreshed without restarting the application.

 ### Cons